apache/mina-sshd/README.md

 ## Using the `SshClient` to connect to a server

-Once the `SshClient` instance is properly configured it needs to be `start()`-ed in order to connect to a server. **Note:** one can use a single `SshClient` instance to connnect to multiple server as well as modifying the default configuration (ciphers, MACs, keys, etc.) on a per-session manner (see more in the *Advanced usage* section).
+Once the `SshClient` instance is properly configured it needs to be `start()`-ed in order to connect to a server. **Note:** one can use a single `SshClient` instance to connnect to multiple servers as well as modifying the default configuration (ciphers, MACs, keys, etc.) on a per-session manner (see more in the *Advanced usage* section).
 Furthermore, one can change almost any configured `SshClient` parameter - although its influence on currently established sessions depends on the actual changed configuration.
 Here is how a typical usage would look like

 ```java